Al-Andalus

 Córdoba

-Córdoba served as the capital of Islamic Spain from the eighth to the eleventh century, growing into one of the largest and most intellectually vibrant cities in the medieval world.
-Its Great Mosque, its library of 400,000 volumes, and its scholars — including Ibn Rushd, Maimonides, and al-Zahrawi — made it a center of civilization whose influence extended far beyond its political existence.
+Córdoba was the capital of Islamic Spain from the eighth to the eleventh century, growing into one of the largest and most intellectually vibrant cities of the medieval world.
+Its Great Mosque, vast library, and scholars such as Ibn Rushd and al-Zahrawi made it a center of civilization.

 Fall of Granada